-Spiroloculina is a marine unicellular organism that forms a calciferous shell.
+Spiroloculina nitida is a marine unicellular organism that forms a calciferous shell.
 The shells of Spiroloculina as well as other foraminiferans make up the White Cliffs of Dover in England and the Kreideküste in Germany.
-Ernst Haeckel described it like this, “The surface is partially pitted.
+Ernst Haeckel in his "Kunstformen der Natur" described it like this, “The surface is partially pitted.
 The nine chambers are spirally rolled in one plane; each one makes a half circuit.”
 In general, forams are distinguished by the holes in their shells which allows the amoeboid protists to stream ectoplasm out of their shells and catch food.
-This model is inspired by Spiroloculina nitida, a benthic foraminiferan.

 The pendant measures 1.9 cm wide by 2.5 cm long below the loop.